ericclack/racket-candy-crush/doc/part1.rst

    (struct world (candy cursor))

 So our world is some `candy` and a `cursor`.
-Now we can add a list of candy when we create our game with `big-bang`:
+Now we can add a list of candy when we create our game with `big-bang`, and we'll use `null` for the cursor position for now because we're not ready to draw it:

 .. code-block:: racket
    :emphasize-lines: 2